juliangut/tify/README.md

 Notifications hold some extra parameters used by the notification services to control behaviour and/or be used in notification creation.

+*There are defined constants to identify each possible parameter*

-Be aware notification TTL (expire in APNS) is normalized in both services to "2 weeks" instead of the default 4 weeks for GCM and none at all for APNS.
-There are some convenience constants in Notification class for common TTL.
+`Notification::TTL` parameter is used instead of GCM `time_to_live` and APNS `expire` to unify this parameters, it must be an integer.
+This parameter is normalized in both services to "2 weeks" (1209600 seconds) instead of the default 4 weeks for GCM and none at all for APNS.

-By clearing receivers list or changing message a notification can be reused as many times as needed.
+*There are some convenience constants in Notification class for common TTL values*

 *Find APNS notification parameters [here](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ApplePushService.html) in table 3-1.*